You asked, we answered!

 Is there a transportation service?

-There is currently no transportation being offered for 2021.
+There is currently no transportation being offered.

 How do I know what activities I will do?